priorknowledge/loom/README.md

 To handle large datasets, loom implements <b>subsample annealing</b>
 [obermeyer2014scaling](/doc/references.bib) with an accelerating annealing schedule and adaptively turns off ineffective inference strategies.
-Loom's annealing schedule is tuned to learn 10^6 row datasets in under an hour and 10^9 row datasets in under a day.
+Loom's annealing schedule is tuned to learn
+10^8 cell datasets in under an hour and
+10^10 cell datasets in under a day
+(depending on feature type and sparsity).

 <pre>
    Full Inference:     Partial Inference:  Greedy Inference: